Xubuntu/wiki.xubuntu.org/Xubuntu-22.10-Release-Notes.md

 covers both many of the other packages we carry and more issues common to every Ubuntu flavor.

+### Pipewire

+Unlike Ubuntu and the other flavors, Xubuntu *has not* switched to Pipewire in 22.10.
+However, If you want to use Pipewire, our good friends, Ubuntu MATE, have [provided instructions](https://ubuntu-mate.org/blog/ubuntu-mate-kinetic-kudu-release-notes/#pipewire-on-ubuntu-mate-2204) to switch to the new sound system.

+`sudo apt-get install gstreamer1.0-pipewire pipewire-audio-client-libraries wireplumber`\
+`sudo apt-get remove pulseaudio-module-bluetooth`\
+`sudo apt-get install libfdk-aac2 libldacbt-abr2 libldacbt-enc2 libopenaptx0 libspa-0.2-bluetooth libspa-0.2-jack`

 ## Major Updates

 -   **Xfce 4.17**, the development version of the next major release, is